ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 #### Abstract:
-This document describes the minimal set of technical prerequisites, functional and non-functional requirements on Distributed Ledger Technology (DLT) that when implemented ensures that two or more systems of record can synchronize their system state over a public DLT network.
+The document describes the minimal set of business and technical prerequisites, functional and non-functional requirements for a Distributed Ledger Technology (DLT) network that when utilized ensures that two or more systems of record can synchronize their system state over said DLT securely and privately.

 #### Status:
 This document is under active development and implementers are advised against implementing the specification unless they are directly involved with the Baseline TC team.